rosario/learn-coderwave/_posts/2013-10-07-publish-a-website-in-a-day-using-html-and-ruby.markdown

 # Deploy

-If you'd like to publish your website online (in technical terms: *deploy*), you only need to run few commands from the Termial (or Command Prompt)
+If you'd like to publish your website online (in technical terms: *deploy*), you only need to run few commands from the Terminal (or Command Prompt)

 * ``git init``: This will initialize an empty **git** repository
 * ``heroku create``: This will create your website on Heroku